arcus-azure/arcus.webapi/docs/versioned_docs/version-v0.4.0/features/security/auth/shared-access-key.md

 ### Introduction

 The `SharedAccessKeyAuthenticationFilter` can be added to the request filters in an <span>ASP.NET</span> Core application.
-This filter will then add authetication to all routes via a shared access key configurable on the filter itself.
+This filter will then add authentication to all routes via a shared access key configurable on the filter itself.

 ### Usage